hoodiecrow/ConsTcl/README.md

 __parse-quoted-expr__

-`parse-quoted-expr` parses input starting with a "'", and then parses an entire expression beyond that, returning it wrapped in a list with `quote`.
+`parse-quoted-expr` parses input starting with an apostrophe ("'"), and then parses an entire expression beyond that, returning it wrapped in a list with `quote`.
+The quoted expression is made constant.

 <table border=1><thead><tr><th colspan=2 align="left">parse-quoted-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expression wrapped in the quote symbol</td></tr></table>